tangle-network/awesome-tangle-blueprints/ai/shared-concepts.md

 **Required Traits:**
 - `#[derive(Clone)]` - Contexts must be cloneable for job handlers - this is always required
 - Chain-specific traits as needed:
-  - `TangleClientContext` - For Tangle chain interactions - this should always be used for Tangle Blueprints
+  - `TangleClientContext` - For Tangle chain interactions
-  - `ServicesContext` - For service registry access - this should always be used for all Blueprints
+  - `ServicesContext` - For service registry access
-  - `KeystoreContext` - For direct keystore access - this should always be used for all Blueprints
+  - `KeystoreContext` - For direct keystore access

 ### Initialization & Usage
 Initialization must be async and handle errors appropriately: